emunhoz/emunhoz/README.md

 #### 👨‍💻 About me

 Have been working as a software engineer (focused on frontend) for over 6 years while I had been a UX/UI designer for another 6 years before.
 Combining the art of design with the art of programming I like to work closely with ui/ux team always trying to get the best from both worlds and bring it into the product.
-I believe that my mix of design and programming experience helps me to deliver production ready features.

 #### 🌎  Open source projects